PaSathees/portfolio/README.md

 ## About Me

-My name is Sathees Paskaran, a recent graduate in IT Data Science.
-I have a strong passion for innovation and applying cutting-edge technologies for good.
-I have worked on more than 8 campus project as a team lead, and as a Software Engineering (BI, Data Engineering) intern at iTelaSoft Pvt.
-Ltd. I have conducted a successfull research project called CarboMeter (own idea, and leadership) which I have won till Imagine Cup 2023 world finalist.
-But now I focus on building a career on AI and applying it to real-world problems.
-For this I have completed many MOOC courses (listed on my LinekdIn profile).
-I am now learning PyTorch, Tensorflow, Scikit-Learn and MLOps.
-I am building this repo to showcase my portfolio projects to recruiters and connections.
+My name is Sathees Paskaran, and I am a recent graduate in IT Data Science.
+I have a strong passion for innovation and applying cutting-edge technologies for the greater good.
+I have experience working on more than 8 campus projects as a team lead, and I have worked as a Software Engineering (BI, Data Engineering) intern at iTelaSoft Pvt.
+Ltd.

+One of my most successful projects was CarboMeter, which I researched and led myself.
+This project won me recognition as a finalist at the Imagine Cup 2023.
+However, I am now focused on building a career in AI and applying it to real-world problems.
+To achieve this, I have completed several MOOC courses (which are listed on my LinkedIn profile) and am currently learning PyTorch, Tensorflow, Scikit-Learn, and MLOps.
+I am building this repository to showcase my portfolio projects to recruiters and connections.

 ## Contact Information